Page 2

 There are three main sources that I use:

-1) Under the ADF freedom of information act, I applied to obtain various maintenance information of the ADF, which they agreed, but rather than just provide it directto me (and I disseminate it), they arranged for AFM to make available the information on their web site.
+1) Under the ADF freedom of information act, I applied to obtain various additional maintenance information from the ADF, which they agreed, but rather than just provide it directto me (and I disseminate it), they arranged for AFM to make available the information on their web site.
 Its likely a good idea to download copies of manuals etc, in case their site closes one day.

 2) Workshop Manual and Parts List.
 I use the free VM-Ware Player (virtual Windows XP Workstation) to run the applications.
 I purchased the following applications from 'emanualonline':